anand-vyas/automated-test-prioritization/README.md

 This is a project taken from https://github.com/JodaOrg/joda-time for testing our test prioritization tool.

 Please Note:
-The prioritized list of test classes used to create the test suites in this project have been derived from output files created in this project by me: https://github.com/anand-vyas/creating-prioritized-testclass-list
+The prioritized list of test classes used to create the test suites in this project have been derived from output files (prioritized-class-list.txt and additive-class-list.txt) created in this project by me: https://github.com/anand-vyas/creating-prioritized-testclass-list

 ## To test this project please follow these steps: